Documentation Index

 | Enterprise system integration (ERP, CRM, OA) | Connector | Auth governance, audit trail, operation-level access control |

-| Knowledge retrieval with citations and evidence | Knowledge Base | RAG pipeline, grounded generation, conflict detection |
+| Knowledge retrieval with citations and evidence | Knowledge Base | RAG pipeline, grounded generation, confidence scoring |

 | Third-party tool ecosystem | MCP | Standard protocol, process isolation, community servers |